 N.H.: There’s no good or bad.
 We all have our own sound.

 What did it mean to you to be able to finally experience color?

-N.H.: At the beginning it was chaotic, because there’s color everywhere.
+N.H.: In the beginning, it was chaotic, because there’s color everywhere.
 I was surprised there was so much color.
-Afterwards it became more and more normal, then it became interesting and then I started having favourite colors.
+Afterward, it became more and more normal, then it became interesting and then I started having favorite colors.
 It was more of an evolution.
 It wasn’t a sudden change, it was a gradual change.

 Do you think we are missing out on certain experiences by not perceiving as much as you do?